Comprehensive Guide to Triple Net Lease

 NNN Lease vs Net Lease

-• Single Net Lease (N Lease): Tenant pays base rent + Property taxes (only).
-The landlord covers insurance and maintenance.
+1. NNN Single Net Lease (N): Tenant pays base rent + property taxes

 Triple Net Lease Considerations